ridhimasapre/ridhimasapre/README.md

-- 👋 Hi, I’m @ridhimasapre
+- 👋 Hi, I’m ridhimasapre

 Global Institute of engineering and management